rogue707Dev/laravel-blog/README.md

 5. Mail Subscribe
 6. Social network share options
 7. Multiple Users - Admin and Writers with permissions
+8. Support commenting to individual posts
-8. A Complete blog with a lot of features
+9. A Complete blog with a lot of features

 ## Technology